 2. Trust Them as Experts, But Still Ask Questions

 You hired an agency because they’re the marketing experts.
-You are the subject matter expert in your industry.
+You, on the other hand, are the subject matter expert in your industry.
 A successful partnership requires a balance of both.

 One common challenge we see is businesses hesitating to break away from the status quo by working with industry-specific agencies.
-This arrangement often becomes formulaic, leading to a transactional relationship that lacks creativity and innovation.
-Your agency must bring fresh and proven perspectives to the table.
+This arrangement often becomes formulaic, leading to a transactional relationship that lacks creativity and innovation and simply does what everyone else is doing.

 When in doubt, don’t be afraid to ask tough questions.
 Pushback is healthy when it’s constructive.
-Your agency must explain their strategies, the rationale behind their recommendations, and how they plan to achieve your business goals.
+Your agency must explain its strategies, the rationale behind the recommendations, and how they plan to achieve your business goals.
 If something doesn’t sit right with you, explore why.
 The best agencies thrive on collaboration, not blind execution.
 They must also come equipped with expert digital marketing services.

 3. They Should Do Most of the Listening

-At the start of any engagement, whether it’s a discovery meeting, strategy session, or onboarding call, you must be the one doing most of the talking.
+At the start of any engagement, including a discovery meeting, strategy session, or onboarding call, you must do most of the talking.
 The marketing agency’s job is to listen.

-A strong marketing strategy is built on a deep understanding of your business.
-The more you share about your brand, challenges, customer pain points, and long-term vision, the better equipped your agency will be to craft a strategy that aligns with your business goals.
+Strong marketing is built on a deep understanding of your business.
+The more you share about your brand, challenges, customer pain points, and long-term vision, the better equipped your agency is to craft a strategy and execution that aligns with your business goals.

 Hold nothing back.
 Tell them what has worked in the past and what hasn’t.
 Share your insights about your customers.
 Agencies can work magic, but only if they have the right information to start with.